Skip to main content

 From strategy to manager behavior to team execution.

-Signal is not a training program.
-It's organizational infrastructure — a system of facilitated conversations, behavioral frameworks, and operating rhythms that close the gap between what your strategy says and what your people actually do.
+This is not a training program.
+It's organizational infrastructure: a system of facilitated conversations, behavioral frameworks, and operating rhythms that close the gap between what your strategy says and what your people actually do.

 Strategic Offsites